nurmuhammet-ali/oxg/readme.md

 > Tip: if you request a `.json` or `.xml` file, oxg will return a parsed  version of the file

 ## Oxg Instance
-If you asssing a variable to oxg, it will return oxg instance, which can be userful to determine datas about ajax request, like: ajax response, ajax timeout and others
+If you assign a variable to oxg, it will return oxg instance, which can be useful to determine the data about ajax request, like: ajax response, ajax timeout and others
 ```js
 let oxgInstance = oxg.post('/to', {
         name: 'Nurmuhammet Ali',